min2ha/ukwa-site/content/target/38307/index.en.md

   "subject": "Easter Rising "
 }

-# openDempocracy UK: The Easter Rising and the Soviet Union: an untold chapter in Ireland's great rebellion

 Article by Brendan McGeever about research in old Soviet archives, showing the USSR's interest in the Easter Rising